dreamworksanimation/openmoonray/building/general_build.md

 The projects are set up to build the individual dependencies serially : the DEPENDS line on each *ExternalProject_Add* forces this.
 Issues or errors in the build process tend to be less confusing when run this way, but you can try optimzing the dependencies to enable a faster, fully-parallel build if desired.
 Once the build is complete, you can delete the contents of the build directory.

 The dependency building projects don't have many configuration options.
 Generally, adapting the process to run on a different platform requires trial and error, producing multiple inter-related changes.
 We don't have any very practical way to capture the differences in a model that is any simpler than the scripts themselves.
-Therefore developing a new dependency install process in practice means producing a new set of scripts, similar to the sets for Centos 7 and Rocky 9.
+Therefore developing a new dependency install process in practice means producing a new set of scripts, similar to the set for Rocky 9.

 You can change the directory that the dependency build project installs to, using the variable *InstallRoot*.
 For example: